darwinia-network/crab-docs/docs/builders/integrations/oracles/razor-network.md

 ![Razor check price](/images/razor/razor-demo2.png)

-## Contact Us {: #contact-us }
+## Contact Us
-If you have any feedback regarding implementing the Razor Network Oracle on your project or any other Pangolin related topic, feel free to reach out through our official development [Discord server](https://discord.com/invite/PfpUATX).
+If you have any feedback regarding implementing the Razor Network Oracle on your project or any other Pangolin related topic, feel free to reach out through our official development [Telegram](https://t.me/DarwiniaDev).